100 out of 100 for Google lighthouse scores: performance, accessibility, best-practice and SEO

 c) and simple links to our social media platforms

 Whenever a visitor shares a page on social media then the page’s og tags supply the content to share.
-We add content to the og tags through the Netlify CMS - as setup by us.
+We add content to the og tags through the CloudCannon CMS - as setup by us.